 A: Admission into our program is very competitive.
-Applications are reviewed relative to the admission criteria (GPA, GRE score, professional experience, reference letters, and the personal statement).
+Applications are reviewed relative to the admission criteria (GPA, GRE score, professional experience, reference letters, and personal statement).
 Interviews are offered to the most qualified applicants.
-Interviews last approximately 4 hours and include a detailed overview of the clinical and academic curriculum, interviews with 2-3 members of the Admission Committee and an opportunity to meet with current NATs.
+Interviews last approximately 4 hours and include a detailed overview of the clinical and academic curriculum, interviews with 2-3 members of the Admission Committee, and an opportunity to meet with current nurse anesthesia trainees (NAT).
 Meeting the minimum requirements does not guarantee admission into the program.

 Q: What type of chemistry do you accept?

-A: Organic chemistry (or biochemistry) less than five years old is required for admission.
-General college chemistry or survey courses are not acceptable.
-Chemistry may be completed at two year or four year colleges.
-If you are unsure of which chemistry you should take, you may fax (847.733.5392) or email (firstname.lastname@example.org) a course description.
+A: College level Organic Chemistry less than five years old is required for admission.
+General chemistry or organic survey courses are not acceptable.
+Chemistry may be completed at two year or four-year colleges.
+If you are unsure of which chemistry you should take, you may fax 847.733.5392 or email email@example.com a course description.
 In addition, College Physics is strongly recommended.

-Q: Can I apply if even if I still have to take organic chemistry?
+Q: Can I apply even if I still have to take organic chemistry?

-A: The Admissions may grant you conditional admission but the chemistry course(s) must be completed by September 1, of your admission year.
-Admission will be denied if you fail to complete the chemistry course(s).
+A: The Admissions Committee may grant you conditional admission, but required organic chemistry course(s) must be completed by September 1 with a grade of B (3.0), of your admission year.
+Admission will be denied if you fail to complete the organic chemistry course(s).

 Q: What is the accreditation status of the Program?

-A: The NorthShore University HealthSystem School of Nurse Anesthesia received the maximum 10 year accreditation in 2005.
-The new DNP program offered in cooperation with DePaul University was approved by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) in November 2012.
-The next COA accreditation review will be in 2015.
+A: The DNP program offered in cooperation with DePaul University was approved by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) in November 2012.
+The NorthShore University HealthSystem School of Nurse Anesthesia received the maximum 10-year accreditation in 2015.
+The next COA accreditation review will be in 2025.